Zionter/Simple-Iterations-Csharp/README.md

-Simple-Iterations-C-
+Simple Iterations classes C#
 ====================

-This is C# realisation of Seidel and Jacobi method.
+This is C# simple realisation of Seidel and Jacobi method.